-A Cardiac MRI is a non-invasive imaging test used to provide detailed pictures of the heart and surrounding blood vessels.
-It is commonly performed to assess heart muscle damage after a heart attack, diagnose various types of cardiomyopathy, detect heart inflammation or infections, evaluate congenital heart defects, and measure heart function and blood flow.
+A Cardiac MRI is a non-invasive imaging test providing detailed pictures of the heart and surrounding blood vessels.
+It is most commonly performed to assess heart muscle damage after a heart attack, diagnose various types of cardiomyopathy, detect heart inflammation or infections, evaluate congenital heart defects, and measure heart function and blood flow.
 Unlike other imaging tests, it offers high-resolution images without radiation and can use contrast to highlight scarring or inflammation.
 Cardiac MRI is often recommended when other tests are inconclusive or to monitor known heart conditions.

-You’ll lie on a bed that moves inside a tunnel-shaped scanner.
+You'll lie on a bed that moves inside a tunnel-shaped scanner.
 You must lie very still during the scan, which can last up to 90 minutes.
 The scanner is quite noisy, and you can wear earplugs to listen to music.
+If you have an exercise test, we will inject you with a medicine called adenosine to simulate exercise stress.

 You should be able to go home after the Cardiac MRI.
 However, if you have had a sedative, you should arrange transport home as you won't be able to drive.
 If you have had a contrast agent, drink plenty of water for 24 hours.